 The Coordinator will weigh the evidence presented and decide whether additional evidence is necessary for consideration.
 Ultimately, the Coordinator will make a determination of whether a violation of the Sexual Misconduct & Relationship Violence Policy or any other policy has occurred.

-The School reserves the right to convene a Determination Panel to review the evidence and make the determination in appropriate circumstances.
+The School reserves the right to convene a Determination Panel to review the evidence and make the determination in appropriate circumstances. - For cases where the Respondent is a Faculty or Staff Member.

 G. Standard of Proof